 Original Post: https://blogs.datalogics.com/2019/10/08/data-extraction-enhancements-pdf-alchemist/

-Eric has a 12-year background in engineering management and software development focused on native-code toolkits and SDKs, production pipeline efficiency, digital asset management, and data analytics.
-He has extensive experience developing teams and leveraging agile methodologies.
+Eric Shore is the Chief Innovation Officer at Datalogics, where he leads a talented team of software developers and PDF experts.
+Eric has an extensive background in engineering management and software development focused on native code toolkits and SDKs, document processing, production pipeline efficiency, digital asset management, and data analytics.
+He is also a father, artist, traveler, solution-finder, and tech … Read more